 As beautiful as the ship of Jolly Pirates might be, the crowds take away from the pleasure.

 Definitely make a stop at the Antilla Shipwreck to snorkel (or even dive) here.
 You can discover countless fish and the huge shipwreck.
 Actually you don’t even have to dive to see all of it as the water isn’t too deep here.

 An afternoon at the beach in Aruba

 If you want to stay at the beach in the afternoon there’s a lot of options.
-Not all of the beaches in Aruba have any amenities or offer spots in the shade – so here are our favourites.
+But be warned: Not all of the beaches in Aruba have amenities or offer spots in the shade!
+Therefore we show you some of our favourites.

 Our favourite beach is probably this private hotel beach of “The Old Man and The Sea”.

 The local favourite is Baby Beach in the very South.
 It’s a great family beach with all the amenities you might be looking for.
 There’s a beach bar and restaurant, huts, restrooms – everything you need!